An olive green home with a terracotta roof, displaying distinctive exterior design elements.

 When you’re self-employed, you generally need to pay both the employer and employee portion of the FICA tax (covering Social Security and Medicare).
 However, if you own rental property, the money you receive isn’t classified as earned income.
 That means you’re eligible for one of the least talked about real estate tax breaks: avoiding the FICA tax, also known as the payroll tax.

-Make Your Tax Breaks Count
+The Bottom Line: Make Your Real Estate Tax Breaks Count

 Laura Gariepy